dev-adalz/pimun25/README.md

 # PIMUN25 Website

+# My Project

+This project is copyrighted by dev-adalz and nebucoders (2025).
+All rights reserved.
+No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of the copyright holder, except for viewing and forking on GitHub.

 A web application for **PIMUN ’25**, built using Next.js, React Hooks, and the Next.js router.
 This repository contains the client (frontend) and server (backend) code, along with shared utilities.